 - Pristine highs and mids

-- “True-to-live” audio playback (if you love the live concert experience)
+- “True-to-life” audio playback (if you love the live concert experience)

 - Accurate sound, but subdued volume